PayEx/payexexamplephpcode/README.md

 ## 2019-10-14

 ### Added
-none
+- none

 ### Changed
-jQuery v3.3.1 upgrade to jquery-3.4.1
+- jQuery v3.3.1 upgrade to jquery-3.4.1
-minor change to api payload
+- minor change to api payload

 ### Fixed
+- none

+## 2019-12-13

+### Added
+- paymentUrl handling.
+- paymentUrl for creditcard is not supported (2019-12-10), but implemented.
+- new return file for each hostedview scenario, specified in paymentUrl.
+This is for reloading view-paymentorder javascript.

+### Changed
+- moved payex javascript config values to "js/paymentorder.js" to have commen values for checkout and paymentorder.

+### Fixed
-none
+- none